bporter95/LinodeKit/README.md

 # LinodeKit

-LinodeKit allows you to easily interact with the [Linode](https://www.linode.com/) API.
+LinodeKit is an unofficial [Linode](https://www.linode.com/) SDK that allows you to easily interact with the [Linode API](https://www.linode.com/docs/api/) using Swift.
 To get started, get an [API Token](https://www.linode.com/docs/products/tools/cloud-manager/guides/cloud-api-keys) from your Linode account.

 ## Setup & Basic Usage